algorithmwatch/dataskop-platform/README.md

 To run management commands: Open a new terminal and run `./manage.py $command`, e.g., `./manage.py makemigrations`.

-If you add a new VS Code extension, you need to remove this named volume `docker volume rm dataskop_extensions`. ([Extr](https://code.visualstudio.com/docs/remote/containers-advanced#_avoiding-extension-reinstalls-on-container-rebuild))
+If you add a new VS Code extension, you need to remove this named volume `docker volume rm dataskop_extensions`. ([See more](https://code.visualstudio.com/docs/remote/containers-advanced#_avoiding-extension-reinstalls-on-container-rebuild))

 As an alternative, see below on how to use Docker without VS Code.